lenakita/personal-website/README.md

 # Personal Website

-Hosted on Github Pages, to be given its own custom domain in the future.
+Hosted on Github Pages: https://lenakita.github.io/personal-website/.
+To be given its own custom domain in the future.

 ## Local Setup